liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/08-semantic-versioning.markdown

 With the ability to baseline, your project's semantic versioning should always be accurate.

-## Tracking Artifact Versions
+## Managing Artifact and Dependency Versions

-Tracking your project's dependency versions can be done two ways with semantic
+Tracking your project's artifact and dependency versions can be done two ways with semantic versioning:
-versioning:

 - Range of versions
 - Exact version (one-to-one)

 You should track a range of versions if you intend to build your project for multiple versions of @product@ and maintain maximum compatibility.
-In other words, if several versions of a package work for an app, the developer can configure the app to use any of them.
+In other words, if several versions of a package work for an app, you can configure the app to use any of them.
 What's more, Bnd automatically determines the semantically compatible range of each package a module depends on and records the range to the module's manifest.

 For help with version range syntax, see the
 [OSGi Specifications](https://osgi.org/specification/osgi.core/7.0.0/framework.module.html#i3189032).